scoutapp/scout-mcp-local/README.md

 ## Useful Prompts

 - "Summarize the available tools in the Scout Monitoring MCP."
-- "Find the slowest endpoints for app `my-app-name` in the last 7 days."
+- "Find the slowest endpoints for app `my-app-name` in the last 7 days.
+Generate a table with the results including the average response time, throughput, and P95 response time."
-- "Show me the highest-frequency errors for app Foo in the last 24 hours."
+- "Show me the highest-frequency errors for app `Foo` in the last 24 hours.
+Get the latest error detail, examine the backtrace and suggest a fix."
-- "Get any recent n+1 queries for app Bar"
+- "Get any recent n+1 insights for app `Bar`.
+Pull the specific trace by id and help me optimize it based on the backtrace data."

 ## Local Development